espocrm/documentation/docs/development/metadata.md

 }
 ```

-All JSON files from these directories **get merged** recursively into a single file and stored in a cache.
+All JSON files from these directories **get merged** recursively into a single file and stored in an application cache.

 ## Extending